 Estonian Centre for Architecture announces the curatorial competition for the 6th international Tallinn Architecture Biennale (TAB) 2021.
 Tallinn Architecture Biennale (TAB) is an international architecture festival which addresses relevant issues in architecture and delves into the present and the future of the field.
 TAB is intended for both experienced and young architects as well as members of the general public interested in architecture.

-DEADLINE: 4 pm on 27 April 2020 Estonian time +2GMT.
+New DEADLINE for submitting the project is 4 pm on 9 May 2020 Estonian time +2GMT.
 TAB Curatorial Competition BRIEF can be downloaded from HERE.

 The general goals of TAB are: